Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

        }
    ```

-   > The decoding order may vary depending on the format.
-   > You can use the [`decodeElementIndex()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-element-index.html) function to identify which `element()` to decode.
-   >
-   {style="note"}

-6. Use the `@Serializable(with = YourSerializer::class)` annotation to specify the custom serializer for the class.
+6. Use the `@Serializable(YourSerializer::class)` annotation to specify the custom serializer for the class.

    > If you only need to transform or restructure data without manually handling each element,
    > consider [delegating serialization to another serializer](#delegate-serialization-to-another-serializer) or [a surrogate class](#serialize-classes-with-a-surrogate-class) for a simpler approach.
    >
    {style="tip"}

-Let's look at an example of how to serialize a class with multiple properties:
+Let's look at an example of how to serialize a `Color` class with multiple properties:

 ```kotlin
 // Imports declarations from the serialization library